-For usage examples, refer to the Creating the Initial Flash Image, Creating the Initial Flash Image, Creating the Factory Update Image, Creating the Firmware Update Image, and Creating the Combined Application Image sections.
+For usage examples, refer to the Creating the Initial Flash Image, Creating the Decision Firmware Update Image, Creating the Firmware Update Image, and Creating the Combined Application Image sections.

 For more information about the tool, refer to Intel Quartus Prime Pro Edition User Guide: Programmer.